vanngocthuyla/kinetic_mpro/README.md

 -	Global Fitting: This step utilizes a subset of the data to estimate shared parameters across all datasets.
 The shared parameters include the binding affinities between the enzyme and the substrate.
 -	CRC Fitting and pIC50 Estimation: The shared parameters estimated from the global fitting are used to estimate local parameters for each CRC.

 We used Bayesian regression to fit the datasets.
 Knowledge about kinetic variables is used to assign the prior information to estimate the parameters.
+Otherwise, uninformative priors can be used instead.

 ## Global Fitting